top of page

 What is Reaction to Fire Testing?

-Reaction to fire testing examines the characteristics, such as combustibility, of building materials to determine their contribution to the development and spread of a fire.
-Materials can be classified under BS EN 13501-1 according to their reaction to fire and this is determined with a series of tests.
+Reaction to fire testing is a crucial process.
+It examines the characteristics of building materials.
+This includes their combustibility, which helps determine their role in the development and spread of a fire.
+Materials are classified under BS EN 13501-1.
+Their classification is based on their reaction to fire, as determined by a series of standard tests.

 Single Burning Item (SBI) – BS EN 13823:2020